SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 * [Feathers](https://ffeathers.wordpress.com/).
 Blog for technical and fiction writing.
 * [I'd rather be writing](https://idratherbewriting.com/).
 Guides and thoughts on tech writing process and content.

-The Sumo Logic Docs team will review submissions, provide suggested edits, add new content into the navigation, and answer any questions you have.
+The Documentation team will review submissions, provide suggested edits, add new content into the navigation, and answer any questions you have.

 :::tip
 To create a new doc quickly, use a template.
 You can copy and paste the file, add your content, and submit a PR.